416 Ilam Road, Fendalton, Christchurch 8052

 Symptoms of Cervicogenic Headache

-Sometimes these joints and surrounding muscles become mechanically strained and inflamed due to poor posture, an awkward lifting/pulling motion with your shoulder, or simply because your spine is maligned straining the joints in your upper spine.
+Sometimes these joints and surrounding muscles become mechanically strained and inflamed due to an awkward lifting/pulling motion with your shoulder.
+Or simply because your spine is maligned, which puts strains on the joints in your upper spine.

 6 Top Tips When Suffering From Headaches